Morsshed/SQL-Project-3-Products-and-Sales-Analysis/README.md

                               where AVG_salary > employees.salary;
  ### Output:
 ![SQL Query Screenshot](https://raw.githubusercontent.com/Morsshed/SQL-Project-3-Products-and-Sales-Analysis/main/QueryImages/SQL%206.png)
-  ### Description
+  ### SQL Skills Applied:
-This query demonstrates advanced SQL skills including:

 Using window functions (AVG() OVER (PARTITION BY ...)) to calculate department-wise average salaries.
 Applying subqueries / derived tables to organize intermediate results.
 Performing JOINs (LEFT JOIN) to combine employee and department data.
 Using string concatenation to create full names (CONCAT(first_name, " ", last_name)).
 Applying aggregation awareness with DISTINCT to remove duplicates.Using conditional filtering in the WHERE clause to compare salaries with averages.
 Formatting numeric results with ROUND() for clarity.

-## Question-7 : find the employees whose salary is higher than his/her department's average salary (Repeated-5) with COMMON TABLE EXPRESSION (CTEs)
+## Question-7 :
+Find the employees whose salary is higher than his/her department's average salary (Repeated-5) with COMMON TABLE EXPRESSION (CTEs)

                                with CTE1 as(
                               select